shawliu998/legal-ai-data-governance-loop/README.md

-## Questions Tracked
+## Evaluation Questions

+The project tracks legal AI outputs through product and data-governance decisions:

-- Can the model answer?
+Can the model answer directly?
-- Should it answer?
-- Should it ask clarifying questions?
+Should it ask clarifying questions first?
-- Should it retrieve grounded sources?
+Does the answer need grounded sources?
-- Are citations supported?
+Are cited sources within the allowed corpus?
+Are key claims supported by the cited material?
-- Should it route to human review?
+Should the case route to human review?
-- Should it be blocked by release gate?
+Should the output be blocked by the release gate?
-- What data asset should the failure become?
+What data asset should the failure become?

-The project is intentionally scoped to controlled local RAG, with no Web UI, no database, and no open-web legal retrieval.

-Core artifacts include a leakage-safe eval dataset, controlled RAG corpus, rubric-based judge, normalized run logs, human calibration queue, release gate, data router, evidence packages, and product decision memos.

 ![Product evaluation system preview](assets/product_eval_system_preview.png)